Puppy Proof Your Home

-Bouncy Balls or small kids toys are objects that can easily be confused with a small dog toy and can be choked on, they all need to be kept away from your new pup.
-School Supplies like lead pencils, cute colorful erasers are also toxic and attractive choking hazards for dogs.
+Bouncy Balls or small kids toys are objects that can easily be confused with a small dog toy and can be choked on, keep them away from your new pup.
+School Supplies like pencils and colorful erasers are attractive, toxic, and choking hazards for dogs.

-Some pet supply stores sell a foul tasting non-toxic spray that can deter some doxies from chewing the special items you want to protect.
+Puppies love to grab, run, and chew anything on the floor to get some attention.
+They also love to chew on furniture (especially while teething).
+Some pet supply stores sell a non-toxic bitter tasting spray that can deter some dogs from chewing the special items you want to protect.

-- Tv remote controls or video game console remotes
+- Tv remote controls or video game controllers

 - Furniture and pillows

 - Cat litter